Supported accommodation services policy

 What WorkSafe will pay for

-WorkSafe can pay the reasonable costs of supported accommodation services under Victorian workers' compensation legislation (the legislation) where the worker requires residence in a supported accommodation facility on a permanent or semi-permanent basis in order to meet their care and support needs as a result of a work-related illness or injury.
-WorkSafe will periodically review a worker’s entitlement to supported accommodation to ensure that the level of support and services remain reasonable for the work-related injury or illness and remains payable under the legislation.
+WorkSafe and/or its authorised agents can pay the reasonable costs of supported accommodation services under workers compensation legislation where the worker requires residence in a supported accommodation facility on a permanent or semi-permanent basis in order to meet their care and support needs as a result of a work-related illness or injury.
+WorkSafe will periodically review a worker’s entitlement to supported accommodation to ensure the level of support and services remain reasonable for the work-related injury or illness and remains payable under the legislation.

-This policy must be read in conjunction with the following policies:
+This guideline must be read with the following:

 Background